Saptaktdk/YAML-Introduction/README.md

 It's very intuitive and human readable compared to other serialization languages.

-YAML is a superset of JSON, any valid JSON file is also a valis YAML file.
+YAML is a superset of JSON, any valid JSON file is also a valid YAML file.
 ## Uses

 YAMLs are used in Docker Compose files, Ansible, Kubernetes and in many tools.